|

 Pengrui Han*, Rafal D. Kocielnik*, Peiyang Song, Ramit Debnath, Dean Mobbs, Anima Anandkumar, and R. Michael Alvarez (* Equal Contribution)

-NeurIPS LAW Workshop: Bridging Language, Agent, and World Models, 2025, Oral Presentation + Best Paper Honorable Mention
+NeurIPS LAW Workshop: Bridging Language, Agent, and World Models, 2025, Best Paper Honorable Mention

 arXiv